Kilo-5723/ABFlow/README.md

 # ABFlow: Alert Bursting Flow Query in Streaming Temporal Flow Networks

-ABFlow-tr.pdf is the full technical report.
+ABFlow-tr.pdf is the full technical report of our initial submission.
+ABFlow-tr-revision.pdf is the full technical report after the revision.

 Folder cpp/ contains all codes in this work.